Designing a Digital Gardening Experience

 Tasks and reminders

-Each plant becomes a dedicated space with:
+Each plant becomes its own space with:

 Care details